 What Happened To Bot-It Online Automation From Shark Tank Season 15?

-On October 13, 2023, the third episode of the 15th season of "Shark Tank" premiered on ABC to just over 3.2 million live and same-day viewers.
-The first pitch of the episode came from Maurice Bachelor and Joel Griffith of Bot-It, a consumer-oriented business building bots for the average person who wants to fight back against larger botnets that beat them to things like concert tickets, reservations, and limited edition collectibles.
+"Shark Tank" has seen plenty of tech-savvy pitches over the years, such as the Fixed App from Season 7 and the CoinOut App from Season 9.
+And the sharks found themselves facing an especially 21st-century pitch in Season 15, Episode 3, when Maurice Bachelor and Joel Griffith of Bot-It, a consumer-oriented business building bots for the average person who wants to fight back against larger botnets that beat them to things like concert tickets, reservations, and limited edition collectibles.
 Both Mark Cuban and guest shark Michael Rubin of Fanatic showed interest, with Rubin, in particular, wanting to have the potential disruptor as part of his portfolio instead of on the outside.

 However, as has become commonplace in "Shark Tank" updates, scrutinizing the situation strongly suggests that the deal never closed.
-That leaves a tech startup with minimal interest before "Shark Tank" and presumably didn't end up partnering with the strategic investors who the founders felt could help grow the company.
-In light of this, where does Bot-It go from here?
+That leaves us with a tech startup that had minimal interest before "Shark Tank" and presumably didn't end up partnering with the strategic investors who the founders felt could help grow the company.
+In light of this, where did Bot-It go from here?
 Did they at least benefit from the "Shark Tank effect" and get a bunch of new subscribers?
 How are the founders handling the "Shark Tank" episode in interviews?
 What do customers think of the Bot-It app?
 And has the company been able to secure any additional funding?
 Read on to find out.

 What happened to Bot-It on Shark Tank?